 If your machine does not have 2 cores, remove the -j2 option from the fourth line or adjust the number accordingly.

-The compilation phase may take a couple of centuries, depending on your machine’s speed, but it should eventually build the LLVM. :-P llc will be placed in your PATH, and you’ll finally be able to compile Ruby code and obtain an executable to help you carry out your world domination plans.
+The compilation phase may take a couple of centuries, depending on your machine’s speed, but it should eventually build the LLVM. 😛 llc will be placed in your PATH, and you’ll finally be able to compile Ruby code and obtain an executable to help you carry out your world domination plans.

 $ macrubyc world_domination.rb -o world_domination